 Alumni, faculty, family, and friends of the UT School of Social Work have established scholarships and endowments to support students pursuing a social work education.
-If you are interested in learning more about starting a scholarship or endowment fund, please contact Laura Turner, Director of Development.
+If you are interested in learning more about starting a scholarship or endowment fund, please contact Cassie Alvarado, Director of Development.

 Below is a list of scholarships available to BSW, MSSW, and PhD students.
 Recipients are selected by an internal scholarship committee.